What is a…

 also known as: vail

 In the temple a partition wall separated these two places.
 In it were two folding-doors, which are supposed to have been always open, the entrance being concealed by the veil which the high priest lifted when he entered into the sanctuary on the day of Atonement.
-This veil was rent when Christ died on the cross (Matt.
-27:51; Mark 15:38; Luke 23:45).
+This veil was rent when Christ died on the cross (Matthew 27:51; Mark 15:38; Luke 23:45).

-Hebrew: Tza'iph (Gen. 24:65)
+Hebrew: Tza'iph (Genesis 24:65)

 The word probably denotes some kind of cloak or wrapper.